 We can run our script with cargo run --bin show_posts

-The full code for the demo at this point can be found here.
+The full code for the demo at this point can be found here for PostgreSQL, SQLite and MySQL.

 Next, let's write some code to create a new post.
 We'll want a struct to use for inserting a new record.